 He was tall and lean, with softer muscles that the other gods, but still strong.
 His skin was dark olive toned, smooth and flawless, radiating a seductive darkness that made me tremble.
-He wore a black tunic that fell exactly to his knees, with black sandals that laced up his calves like Father's.
-He was wearing gold on his wrists, around his biceps, his neck, some were even braided into his thick black ringlets that fell only an inch above his shoulder.
+He wore a black tunic that fell to his knees.
+He was adorned with gold from his wrists and biceps to his neck and hair; they were braided into thick black ringlets that fell only an inch above his shoulder.
 His eyes were dark brown, sparkling with a deadly charm that no man should ever be capable of.
 His chiseled features glowed in the light and as he smiled, I was dazzled by the pearly whites.
-He looked right into my eyes and I wanted to run and kiss him, but I held my ground.
+He looked right into my eyes and I wanted to faint, but I held my ground.

 Who was he?

 Sister?
 Mother didn't have many brothers.
 There was Father, Poseidon, Chiron and—oh...
 He was radiating darkness, of course!
 It should have been obvious!

 "Hades," Mother managed to hiss out.
 Hades stepped forward.
 I could see Aphrodite's eyes trailing after him and I was riddled with jealousy.
 Hades didn't pay her any attention.
-Father followed him and stood next to Demeter, as if getting ready to restrain her if anything happened.
+Father followed him and stood next to Demeter as if getting ready to restrain her if anything happened.

-Hades, God of the Dead and Lord of the Underworld, was standing right in front of me.
+Hades, God of the Dead and Lord of the Underworld, stood in front of me with the sly elegance of a panther.
 His smile was kind enough, but there was something seductive about his lips that captured my attention.
 There was a tiny scar on the left side, barely visible.
 This small blemish seemed to increase his looks rather than decrease it.
 He reached out a large hand and captured one on my small ones in his own.

 It marked my skin, burning me with pleasure; the light-headed feeling would not leave.
 For an embarrassing second, I wondered what those lips would feel like on mine?
 My blush darkened as he winked at me.
 I couldn't help but smile at him.
 He released my hand and looked directly into my eyes.
 I could look into the warm soil color forever.

 I didn't want him to leave.
 His smile widened as me as he backed away and I was tempted to follow him.
 He looked at my hand and took it back into his own.
 I felt something entwine around my fingers and wrist like a snake, but I couldn't move.

 I felt Mother at my side, asking questions but I couldn't hear her.
 Slowly, I unfroze, breathing deeply.
 Who would have thought that was the god of the dead.
 From the way my mother spoke of him, I would have expected him to be far different.